w0006887/modules/0411/mdModule.md

 # The usual suspects

+The following are items that are universal to every semester, but a reminder does not hurt!

 * Each section (class) should have a **Los Rios** Canvas shell.
 As per [the current LRCFT contract](https://www.lrcft.org/what-we-do/contract/), section 11.2.5, "All faculty who teach classes shall have the following level of minimum usage of the mutually approved Learning Management System (LMS) for all classes irrespective of modality, except in instances where the use of an LMS is prohibited."
 The contract further specifies that:
    1. Include instructor contact information and office hours when applicable.
    2. Post the course syllabus.